Data Transfer and Management Guide

 If you wish to learn more about scp and how to synchronize your file transfer, you can do so the online man page for scp or follow the file transfer section of the user guide for the appropriate TACC system:

-How to Transfer Data with sftp
+Transfer with sftp

 sftp is a file transfer program that allows you to interactively navigate between your local file system and the remote secure system.
 To transfer a file (ex. my_file.txt) to the remote secure system via sftp, open a terminal on your local computer and navigate to the path where your data file is located.